 Bad or less-than-ideal customer experiences happen to all of us at some point.
-No matter how professional and diligent we are and no matter how hard we try to be perfect (and, BTW, nobody is perfect), sometimes things just happen.
+No matter how professional and diligent we are and no matter how hard we try to be perfect (and, BTW, nobody is perfect), sometimes things just happen, many of which are completely out of our control.
 Sometimes those things are accidents (your caterer’s van got hit and ruined the luncheon meal … thank goodness nobody was hurt), sometimes they are acts of nature (your keynote speaker came down with the flu), and sometimes they are plain-and-simple oversights or mistakes made by you, your staff or your vendors or subcontractors.

 I can attest that we here at Planning Pod aren’t perfect either, and although 99.99% of the time things go smoothly, it’s that 0.01% that always haunts you because you know you and your staff try your damnedest to get things right the first time.

 In fact, for centuries businesspeople have made mistakes, and we will make them for countless centuries to come.
 But what has changed over the last several years is that our customers now have a huge megaphone called social media at their disposal to announce our occasional slipups to the world.